decent-im/prosody-modules/mod_conversejs/README.markdown

 Introduction
 ============

-This module serves a small snippet of HTML that loads [Converse.js](https://conversejs.org/), configured to work with the VirtualHost that it is loaded onto.
+This module simplifies setup of [Converse.js](https://conversejs.org/) by serving it from Prosodys internal [http server][doc:http] along with generated configuration to match the local VirtualHost.
 It becomes available on an URL like `https://example.com:5281/conversejs`

 Configuration
 =============